robalexdev/rss-blogroll-network/content/blogrolls/br-cbdb622ba1e7cc43c393ca7aabf106f5.md

       language modeling and meta-modeling.
 Topics include: eclipse emf, OMG MOF, textual modeling and agile language engineering.'
     id: 2783ff7c3632d0b16ae60cf47d1d51d2
+  - title: Atos Eclipse
+    description: A blog about Eclipse Technologies from Atos Origin
+    id: 27c0c6f40a30e50a980e8f88ea364217
   - title: Its Eclipse in Clips ...
     description: This blog site is a symbol of our Passion towards Eclipse and a contribution to the Eclipse Community ...
 Eclipse Team, ANCiT Consulting